arnavDeol/UC3M-ML-Apps-Final/README.md

 These visualizations collectively provide a multi-faceted view of the recommendation results, helping users understand not just what games are recommended but also why they were recommended and how they relate to the broader game ecosystem.
 ![alt text](<Screenshot 2025-05-11 at 23.35.28.png>)
 ![alt text](<Screenshot 2025-05-11 at 23.38.29.png>)

+### Acknowledgement of Authorship
+I have used some external resources for this project, namely the Steam dataset from Julian McAuley's repository, which is publicly available for academic use.
+In general, I used in-class documents along with a little help from LLMs to implement the programs together, and guide me through the dashboard implementation.

+#### References
+- J. McAuley, C. Targett, Q. Shi, and A. van den Hengel, "Image-based recommendations on styles and substitutes," in Proceedings of the 38th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2015.